flexil/flexil/README.md

 ### <div align="center">Hello,
 I'm maximilien Kpizingui, a machine learning and IoT engineer 👨‍💻 working remotely since 2019 🚀.
-I am open to work as a data scientist, data analytics , machine learning engineer and IoT engineer</div>
+I am open to work as a data analytics, data analytics  , machine learning engineer and IoT engineer</div>

 - ❓ Ask me about anything related to  data analytics, data science,machine learning and internet of thing